How to Teach Present Simple Passive

 Although passive constructions may exist in their L1, students often find the passive difficult in English.
 For one reason, such constructions may be achieved in different ways such as using a different case, conjugation or affixation.
 This can therefore lead to difficulties in forming the passive.

 For other students, the form itself may not present many difficulties.
-However, students often avoid using the passive, seeing it as an optional variant of the active voice.
+However, students often avoid using the passive, seeing it as an optional variant of the active voiceIn language, voice indicates whether the subject was the age… More.
 This may not be helped by teachers solely using transformation exercises which may help with the form but do not help students to decide whether to use the active or passive.
 Students are further frustrated where both variants are grammatically possible.
 As such it can appear to students that correct passive usage is arbitrary and inconsistent.

 Students are sometimes given the impression that the passive voice is only used in writing.
 While it may occur more frequently in writing, students should be given the opportunity to produce the passive orally as it does occur naturally in speech.